DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 \operatorname{rank}\big(\nabla_W \ell(h_W(x))\big) \le 1.
 $$

-So a **single-example gradient is rank 1**.
+So for a layer that is used once along the computation path, the gradient contributed by a single example is rank $1$.

-This is the key observation.
-The gradient of the loss with respect to a layer matrix is not an arbitrary full-rank matrix.
-For one example, it has the simplest possible structure: one left direction times one right direction.
+This is the key structural fact.
+A single-example gradient is not an arbitrary full-rank matrix.
+It has the simplest possible form: one left direction times one right direction.

-## Step 2: a mini-batch still gives a low-rank update
+## A mini-batch still gives a low-rank update

-Now suppose the mini-batch size is $B$.
+Now let the mini-batch size be $B$.
 The stochastic gradient is the average of $B$ single-example gradients:

 $$
 G_t = \frac{1}{B}\sum_{i=1}^B \delta_i f_i^\top.
 $$

-Since each term is rank 1, the whole mini-batch gradient satisfies
+Since each term has rank at most $1$, we get

 $$
 \operatorname{rank}(G_t) \le B.
 $$

+More precisely, if $W \in \mathbb{R}^{d_{\mathrm{out}} \times d_{\mathrm{in}}}$, then

+$$
+\operatorname{rank}(G_t) \le \min(d_{\mathrm{out}}, d_{\mathrm{in}}, B).
+$$

-So every SGD step adds a matrix whose rank is at most the batch size.
+So every SGD step writes only a low-rank correction.

-This is already informative:
-- **smaller batch size** means lower-rank updates,
-- **larger batch size** allows higher-rank updates.

-At this stage, one can already see why SGD is different from a generic optimization procedure.
+This already explains why mini-batch SGD is special.
 It does not update a layer with an arbitrary matrix.
-It writes only a small number of directions at each step.
+At each step, it can only write a small number of directions.
+Smaller batch sizes make this restriction stronger, while larger batch sizes relax it.

-But this alone is not enough.
-If we kept accumulating low-rank updates forever with no forgetting, the sum could eventually become high rank.
-The second half of the story is what prevents that.
+But this is only half of the story.
+If we kept accumulating low-rank updates forever with no forgetting, their sum could still become high rank.
+The second half of the mechanism is weight decay.

-## Step 3: weight decay limits memory
+## Weight decay limits memory

 Return to the recursion